The Isle of Wight Green Party has councillors all over the Island. Please support them!

-Roger was born in Egerton Road, Bembridge in a time when home births were commonplace.
+Roger is a Town Councillor for Cowes Medina ward but was born in Egerton Road, Bembridge.
 Like many youngsters then and today, he left the island to seek employment and spent 27 years in the Royal Air Force.

 Returning to the island in 2011 to be nearer his elderly parents, Roger has been working as an entertainer and now lives in Cowes.
 Passionate about recycling, Roger is a member of the Amey & IW Council Community Waste Forum and has been looking for solutions to keep polystyrene out of landfill.
 He also held recycling surgeries in his local library when the Amey contract was being rolled out across the island.

 Disillusioned with the governments appetite for perpetual war, Roger is a keen member of Veterans For Peace (UK) and has appeared with them at the Cenotaph, Whitehall on Remembrance Sunday for the past three years.